Tubitv/TubiPlayer/README.md

                  startActivity(intent);
 ```

-2. In addition to play a video, if you also want to implement pre-roll, and middle-roll video ads, then there are more steps needed:
+2. The playback is still handle by standalone **DoubleViewTubiPlayerActivity** by using the above usage.
+In addition to play a video, if you also want to implement pre-roll, and middle-roll video ads, then there are more steps needed:
+    1. First the presumption is all the video ads need to be real time and dynamic, meaning all the ads are not fetched until they are needed.
-    1. You need to know at which positions to fetch for ads, and how to fetch ads, this is been handled by **AdInterface**, you need to implement your own logic.
+    2. Therefore, You need to know at beginning of playback at which positions has opportunity to show ads, in another words the list of positions during the main video to fetch ads from server, we called it the ***CuePoints***.
-    2.
+    3. Then, when the main video proceed to cuepoints, you need to fetch the ads from your desired repository, your repository can return any number of ads to display during this cuepoint.
+(0 - any)
+    4. The **AdInterface** has two callbacks, since those there are ***RetrieveAdCallback*** callback in method params, you can choose to implement your own **asynchronous** implementation.
+You can use **AdRetriever** and **CuePointsRetriever** for customized fetching functionality.
+        1. ***void fetchAd(AdRetriever retriever, RetrieveAdCallback callback)***
+        2. ***void fetchQuePoint(CuePointsRetriever retriever, CuePointCallBack callBack)***